dmx-systems/dmx-documentation/docs/installation.rst

 The package has a built-in dependency to ``default-jre``.

 Here is how to download and execute our install script.
-It adds the repository, installs DMX from it, prompts the user for the DMX admin passphrase and starts DMX as a daemon.
+It adds the repository, installs DMX from it, prompts the user for the DMX admin passphrase and starts DMX as a daemon:

 .. code:: bash